mason-chase/product-manager/README.md

 **Deliveries**

-Based on Above description please deliver below items in your format of choice in a new Github repository shared with username `mason-chase`
+Based on Above description please deliver below items in **LucidChart, Visio, FigJam or Diagrams.net (draw.io)** format only in a new Github repository shared with username `mason-chase`

 1. Sequence Diagram [must deliver]:
    A sequence diagram will illustrate the interactions and order of events between the different entities involved in the prescription dispense and reimbursement process, such as the pharmacy, patient, and insurance company.